-I don’t have any news reporting experience.
+I don’t have experience.
 How do I even start?

 We will train you!
-In our recruitment process you will work one-on-one with a student recruitment manager and learn about reporting and news writing essentials.
+In our recruitment process you work one-on-one with our recruitment managers to learn reporting and news writing essentials.
 The first step is just to sign up, which you can do here.

 Do I have to be a journalism student?

-No. Our mission is to offer newsroom experience to any University of Georgia student who wants it.
-Many of our successful alumni have come out of majors in Terry, SPIA and Franklin.
-Our only stipulation is that you are a currently enrolled UGA student.
+No. Our mission is to offer experience to any UGA student who wants it.
+Many of our successful alumni have come out of Terry, SPIA and Franklin.
+Our only stipulation is that you are currently enrolled.

-What if I have experience from high school or the college I transferred from?
+What if I have experience from high school or a college I transferred from?

-Complete the recruitment interest form and a member of our team will contact you about the best place for you to start — most likely one of the final recruitment assignments, just to give you a sense of what Red & Black editors are looking for.
+Complete the recruitment interest form and a member of our team will contact you about the best place for you to start.

 I’ve heard it takes a lot of time to be part of The Red & Black.
 How many hours a week do I have to put in?